 Dividends-The Company's dividend policy is reviewed periodically by the Board of Directors.
 The amount and timing of all dividend payments is subject to the discretion of the Board of Directors and will depend upon business conditions, results of operations, financial conditions and other factors.
-For the years ended December 31, 2014, 2013 and 2012, the Company paid quarterly dividends of \$0.345 per share, resulting in an annual dividend rate of \$1.38 per common share.
+For the year ended December 31, 2015 the Company paid quarterly dividends of \$0.350 per share, resulting in an annual dividend rate of \$1.40 per common share.
+For the years ended December 31, 2014 and 2013, the Company paid quarterly dividends of \$0.345 per share, resulting in an annual dividend rate of \$1.38 per common share.
+At its January 2016 meeting, the Unitil Corporation Board of Directors declared a quarterly dividend on the Company's common stock of \$0.3550 per share, an increase of \$0.005 per share on a quarterly basis, resulting in an increase in the effective annual dividend rate to \$1.42 per share from \$1.40 per share.

 Cash and Cash Equivalents-Cash and Cash Equivalents includes all cash and cash equivalents to which the Company has legal title.
 Cash equivalents include short-term investments with original maturities of three months or less and interest bearing deposits.
 The Company's cash and cash equivalents are held at financial institutions and at times may exceed federally insured limits.
 The Company has not experienced any losses in such accounts.
 Under the Independent System Operator-New England (ISO-NE) Financial Assurance Policy (Policy), Unitil's subsidiaries Unitil Energy, Fitchburg and Unitil Power are required to provide assurance of their ability to satisfy their obligations to ISO-NE.
-Under this Policy, Unitil's subsidiaries provide cash deposits covering approximately 2-1/2 months of outstanding obligations.
-On December 31, 2014 and 2013, the Unitil subsidiaries had deposited \$6.3 million and \$7.3 million, respectively to satisfy their ISO-NE obligations.
-In addition, Northern Utilities has cash margin deposits to satisfy requirements for its natural gas hedging program.
-There were no cash margin deposits at Northern Utilities as of December 31, 2014 and 2013.
+Under this Policy, Unitil's subsidiaries provide cash deposits covering approximately 2-1/2 months of outstanding obligations, less credit amounts that are based on the Company's credit rating.
+On December 31, 2015 and 2014, the Unitil subsidiaries had deposited \$2.3 million and \$6.3 million, respectively to satisfy their ISO-NE obligations.
+In addition, Northern Utilities maintains an account used to implement its natural gas hedging program.
+There were no cash margin deposits at Northern Utilities as of December 31, 2015 and 2014.